The Women's Euro-Arabian North Pole Expedition 2018

 Mariam Hamidaddin, 31, Saudi Arabia - Community entrepreneur

 Ida Olsson, 33, Sweden - Kayak and outdoor guide

 Misba Khan, 49, UK - Finance Officer

-Follow the team on Twitter @northpole2018
+Follow the teams experience on Twitter @northpole2018

 Like the team on Facebook on their page 'The Women's Euro Arabian North Pole Expedition'